AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 ## Import source content for the Info Panel in Image Sets {#import-source-content-for-the-info-panel-in-image-sets}

-You can use a CSV (Comma-Separated Value) file with ASCII encoding (non-ASCII character must be HTML encoded) or a tab-delimited file for the source text for an info panel for an Image Set.
+You can use a CSV (Comma-Separated Value) file with ASCII encoding (non-ASCII characters must be HTML encoded) or a tab-delimited file for the source text for an info panel for an Image Set.
 Tab-delimited files must use UTF-16 (Unicode) encoding.
 You import the different file types using different methods.

 When formatting source content, keep in mind the following guidelines: